tarides/river/README.md

 - Supports pagination and generating well-formed html prefix snippets.
 - Support for generating aggregate feeds.
 - Sorts the posts from most recent to oldest.
-- Depends on ocamlnet for html parsing.
+- Depends on Lambda Soup for html parsing.

 ## Installation